MarculescuAndrei/Sorting-Methods/README.md

 Choose the largest possible number from the array.

-Choose the number of elements the array will.
+Choose the number of elements the array will have.

 __________________________________